FLASH SALE: Get up to 10% OFF the Go Shanghai Card! Sale ends Wednesday, April 17th, 2019. Follow the link to learn more.

 When it comes to value, clearly, the three-day pass is the best deal.
-At regular price, it averages out to $50 a day.
-Could you do all 13 attractions in three days?
-Maybe…if you really rushed.
+At regular price, it averages out to $44 a day.
+Could you do 15 attractions in three days?
+Probably not.
 I think it’s reasonable to say you could do three per day, though.

 So, let’s say you’re buying the three-day pass and are planning to visit nine attractions total.
-If you leave out the cheapest four, the regular admission costs would add up to $223.30.
-The pass only costs $150, so you’re saving over $70 per person.
+If you visit the most expensive sites, the regular admission costs would add up to $229.87.
+The pass only costs $132, so you’re saving over $95 per person.
 That’s awesome!

 However, if you’re familiar with passes like the Go Cancun Card, you probably noticed that there’s no designated child pass.
 That means, if you’re traveling with family, you’ll have to buy a Go Shanghai Card for everyone at full price (womp, womp).
 Since some attractions offer lower pricing for kids, that does eat into some of your savings.

 If you choose to visit cheaper attractions and leave out some of the more expensive options, that will eat into the discount, too.
-The Oriental Pearl Radio & TV Tower and Happy Valley Shanghai Theme Park have the most expensive regular admission costs ($78.25 combined), so make sure you use the Go Shanghai Card to visit them if you want to get the best bang for your buck.
+So, make sure you use the Go Shanghai Card to visit the more expensive sites if you want to get the best bang for your buck.

 Top Reasons to Buy the Go Shanghai Card

 The biggest reason to buy a sightseeing pass is to save money, right?
 The Go Shanghai Card claims it can save you up to 55% off the cost of regular admission.
 Although I think that is a little bit of a stretch (more on that below), the potential savings are still way more than respectable.
 Using our example from before, if you visit the 9 most expensive attractions using the 3-day pass, you’ll net a savings over 50%.